azazazo/azazazo.github.io/content/posts/sieberr25.md

 Flag: `sctf{gagag00googull1ble}`

-In my opinion, the challenge was nice in theory, but it kind of got ruined by the fact that h3math's flag hinted to the solution.
-It could have also been made neater by removing the `print(f'b = {b}')`, since \(b\) can be recovered by just sending in 0 and dividing.

 ## Crypto - crocodile

 > sand beats paper. one sand beats rock. line sand beats scissors. crypto what beats sand?